 Florida Marital Property Laws

 Often, the last thing we’re thinking about before we get married is how a court could divide our property in the event of a divorce.
 But if you live in one of the forty states without marital or community property laws on the books, it could come down to a judge deciding what is a fair split.
 So which states have community property laws and which don’t?
 And if you’re in a non-community property law state, how do courts decide who gets the couch?
-Here’s an introduction to marital property laws in Florida.
+Here’s an introduction to marital property laws in Delaware.

 Marital Property Laws Generally